Skip to Content

 And lastly, if you run out of options and wish to reach El Paredon as fast as possible, you can always grab a taxi or an Uber.

-If you are traveling in a group, this isn’t much more expensive than the shuttle, and it is more convenient.
+If you are traveling in a group, this isn’t much more expensive than the shuttle and is more convenient.
 The fare will be anywhere from USD 75 to USD 95.
 Make sure to negotiate a price before departure.

 Taxis Mariscal and Taxis Amarillo are two reliable taxi companies in Antigua that can take you to your destination!